arcana-network/docs.arcana/docs/integrations/shardeum/integrate_shm.md

 For detailed instructions on how to add 'sign transaction' or 'send token' or 'add/switch network' features programmatically in your application, see [Arcana Wallet Developer's Guide]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md).

-Developers can programmatically configure Shardeum Network in the Arcana wallet and enable authenticated users to send SHM using the Arcana wallet.
+Developers can programmatically [configure Shardeum Network in the Arcana wallet](./add_switch_shm.md) and enable authenticated users to send SHM using the Arcana wallet.
+[Learn more...](./send_shm.md)